The Generalized Electrophilic Addition

 Step 1

-In the first step there is an electrophilic addition of bromine to the cyclopentene, forming a cyclic bromonium ion or also known as an open-chained carbenium ion (Troll, T).
+In the first step of the mechanism the electrophilic addition of bromine to the an alkene, forms a cyclic bromonium ion.
 For more information about the cyclic Bromonium Ion please look at Electrophilic Addition of Halogens to Alkenes.

 Step 2

-Now the nucleophilic water molecule attacks the back of the more substituted carbon and pushes the bromonium ion onto the less substituted carbon.
+Next, in an SN2 reaction, a nucleophilic water molecule attacks the backside of the bromonium ion at the more substituted carbon and pushes the bromine atom onto the less substituted carbon.
 In general the regiochemistry of this reaction follows Markovnikov’s rule (Troll, T).
-The stereochemistry of the reaction is anti-addition because of better orbital overlap from backside attack, which means that the Br and the H2O are on opposite sides of the double bond.
-The electrophilic bromide in the product becomes linked to the less substituted carbon.
+As a result the Br and the H2O group are anti to each other.
 The nucleophile attacks the more substituted carbon, because the carbon is more positively polarized than the other carbon.

 Step 3